 Students will still receive accommodations for online exams, though they do not need to schedule in advance.
 The exceptions include, but are not limited to, synchronous online testing, online testing with an interpreter, and online exams with a Reader.

 Faculty may reach out to eLearning for assistance with extending online exam times for individual students.

 Assessment & Testing Center: A reduced-distraction environment and may have a few other students taking other tests in the same room.

 SAS Testing Room: A semi-private (sometimes private) testing space on the second floor of FOSS with no more than 10 testers.

 Private Room: The student takes a test in a room by themselves.

 Scribe: The student provides verbal answers to the scribe.
 The scribe is a staff person from our office.
-He/she writes only what the student dictates, and does not influence the outcome of the answers.
-Extended test time with a scribe is necessary to allow the student to dictate his answers, then wait for them to be written.
+The student writes only what the student dictates, and does not influence the outcome of the answers.
+Extended test time with a scribe is necessary to allow the student to dictate their answers, then wait for them to be written.

-Reader: The staff person from our office reads aloud the questions verbatim only and does not provide any other information to the student.
+Reader: A staff person from our office reads aloud the questions verbatim only and does not provide any other information to the student.

 Earmuffs/Earplugs: All testing spaces have disposable earplugs and earmuffs available for student use during exams.